jbowdre/virtuallypotato/content/posts/tailscale-golink-private-shortlinks-tailnet/index.md

 Sounds great - but how do you actually make golink available on your tailnet?
 Well, here's what I did to deploy the [golink Docker image](https://github.com/tailscale/golink/pkgs/container/golink) on a [Photon OS VM I set up running on my Quartz64 running ESXi-ARM](/esxi-arm-on-quartz64/#workload-creation).

 ## Tailnet prep
-There are two things I'll need to do in the Tailscale admin portal before moving on.
+There are three things I'll need to do in the Tailscale admin portal before moving on.
 ### Create an ACL tag
 I assign ACL tags to devices in my tailnet based on their location and/or purpose, and I'm then able to use those in a policy to restrict access between certain devices.
 To that end, I'm going to create a new `tag:golink` tag for this purpose.
 Creating a new tag in Tailscale is really just going to the [Access Controls page of the admin console](https://login.tailscale.com/admin/acls) and editing the policy to specify a `tagOwner` who is permitted to assign the tag:
 ```text {hl_lines=[11]}